 The diuretic properties of dandelion can help here.
 Its high potassium content makes dandelion a good diuretic (24).

 In a study, intake of dandelion increased the urinary frequency in subjects over a period of 5 hours (25).
 Hence, this plant shows promise as a diuretic in humans and may help prevent water retention in kidneys.
+However, if you have kidney disease, consult your doctor before using dandelion.

 11. May Boost Skin Health